AI OptimizationDefinition

 Query Intent

-Query intent is what a user actually wants when they ask a question.
-AI systems classify query intent (informational, navigational, transactional, question-answering) to match queries with relevant content.
+What a user wants when asking a question.
+AI systems classify intent (informational, navigational, transactional) to match queries with relevant content.

 Query intent, also called search intent, refers to the underlying goal or purpose behind a user's query.
 AI systems like ChatGPT, Claude, and Perplexity analyze queries to understand intent and match them with appropriate content.
 Common query intents include: Informational (seeking knowledge, explanations, guides), Navigational (looking for specific brands, products, or comparisons), Transactional (wanting to buy, review, or compare products), and Question-answering (seeking direct answers to specific questions).
 Understanding query intent helps optimize content to match how AI systems classify and respond to queries, increasing citation potential.